faraway1nspace/PCRD_JAGS_demo/README.md

 Bayesian: Brief Intro for MARK USERS
 ------------------------------------
 Many readers will be coming to this tutorial with some experience with <b>Program MARK</b>, whichs hails from the 'frequentist' and IT-based 'model-averaging' school of analyses.
+In this tutorial we use the subjective Bayesian paradigm.
+The key distinction is that Mark provides fixed <i>point-estimates</i> of PCRD variables (like survival) which jointly "maximize the likelihood of having seen our data", and then does some brilliant frequentist math to estimate 95%Confidence Intervals for these variables.
+The Bayesian paradigm instead tries to estimate the probability distribution of our model variables, given tha we saw the data that we saw.
+These probability distributions are called "Posterior Distributions", because they include information from our "Prior" that is updated with information from the data.
+You can do anything you like with a Posterior distribution: most  people summarize it with a mean and 95% quantiles to approximate the point-estimates one gets in frequentism, but this isn't necessary.

+<b> JAGS syntax </b>
 Many of the same models in MARK can be run in JAGS.
-But whereas MARK users are used to manipulating 'PIMS' to constrain and parameterize their models, the same thing is achieved more simply in the JAGS Bayesian Syntax.
+But whereas MARK users are used to manipulating 'PIMS' to constrain and parameterize their models, the same thing is achieved more simply in the JAGS Bayesian Syntax (similar to R).
 For example, let's contrast two alternative parameterizations for a parameter '<i>phi</i>' (survival), such as time-varying survival <i>phi(t)</i> versus time-invariant survival <i>phi(dot)</i>.
 The two parameterizations can be represented in JAGS syntax as the following (assuming with have 5 primary periods):

-> phi ~ rbeta(1,1) # time-invariant
+> phi ~ dbeta(1,1) # time-invariant

 > for(t_ in 1:4){